-2.6 Selected Tools for Complete BEC
+2.6 Tools for Complete BEC

-In this section we introduce some additional tools that are directly related to the concept of Bose-Einstein condensation.
-We introduce the trace and the Hilbert Schmidt classes and summarize some of their basic properties.
-Equipped with these basics on trace class operators, we introduce the notion of complete Bose-Einstein condensation.
+In this section we introduce several tools directly related to the study of complete Bose-Einstein condensation.
+We first introduce the trace and the Hilbert Schmidt classes and summarize some of their basic properties.
+Equipped with the basics on trace class operators, we introduce the notion of complete Bose-Einstein condensation.